now-examples/basics/nodejs-ts/README.md

 }
 ```

-The above instructs Now with:
+The above provides Now with:

 - The [`version` property](https://zeit.co/docs/v2/deployments/configuration#version), specifying the latest Now 2.0 Platform version.
 - The [`name` property](https://zeit.co/docs/v2/deployments/configuration#name), setting the name for the deployment.